Lakshaybogal/SPDD/README.md

 a.
 Setting cursor size
 b.
 Scroll the window down
 c.
 Positioning the cursor
 d.
 Reading the cursor position.
-8. Write a C program for following mouse operation.
+8. Write a C program for the following mouse operation.
 a.
 Check if mouse support is available or not
 b.
 Display mouse pointer in graphics mode
 c.
 Determine which mouse button is clicked